Time Well Spent

 “Wealth is the ability to fully experience life.” -- Henry David Thoreau

-The piece visually describes how many more times one might expect to experience various things, given a 90-year lifespan.
+The blog visually describes how many more times one might expect to experience various things, given a 90-year lifespan.
 For example, if one goes to the beach an average of once per year, and is currently age 40, you may only have 50 more trips to the beach, and he illustrates this with emoji type figures on a chart.
 You get the picture.

 Nonetheless, it’s one of those things that you can’t “unsee”.
 It’s one thing to say 90 years is a long time, but once you see a 90-year life in weeks you realize it’s not that far off at all.
 4,680 weeks can easily fit on a 8.5” x 11” sheet of paper.